 Hover over the chart to view the exact numbers of each data subset.

 The Wisconsin Digital Learning Plan is about teaching and learning in the digital environment in which citizens now live and work.
 It is not about devices, software, apps, or the latest tools.
 It is about the thoughtful planning, preparation, and analysis of student outcomes, professional learning, culture, and leadership.

-The above chart shows that on average, the majority of curricular materials in districts is in print format as opposed to digital.
+The above chart shows that on average, the majority of curricular materials in districts are in a combination of print and digital formats.